Skip to main content

 Relations

-Does [user:1] have access to [edit] [item:x]?
+Does [user:1] have the ability to [edit] [item:x]?

-is [user:1] an [owner] of [store:3]?
+is [user:1] the [owner] of [store:3]?

 Let's add these relations to our object types: